Arginine amino acid supplement dosage, benefit, side effects

 Hypertension Pregnancy.
 2007.

-I came across a web site where it says not to take l arginine supplements following a heart attack (does that apply to recent and old one?) and that six people had died during an arginine study.
-I am 66 and have had a heart attack in 1989 and donít take any drugs for it.
+Q. I came across a web site where it says not to take l arginine supplements following a heart attack (does that apply to recent and old one?) and that six people had died during an arginine study.
+I am 66 and have had a heart attack and don’t take any drugs for it.
 I wanted to try an arginine supplement because of the benefits I have read about, especially erectile dysfunction, and better circulation, but am now afraid to do so.

 Heart failure and heart disease